Why do we need this research?

 What difference will this project make?

 The findings from this study will help us predict whether or not someone with symptoms of preterm labour is likely to give birth soon.
-The research also highlighted the experiences of women in this situation, and point to ways that healthcare teams can improve the care and support they give to women.
-Ultimately this will ensure that women with symptoms of preterm labour get the treatment and support they need.
+The research also explored the experiences of women in this situation and has highlighted ways in which healthcare teams can improve the care and support they provide.
+Ultimately, this will ensure that women with symptoms of preterm labour get the treatment and support they need.